collec-science/docker-collec/README.md

 Follow the instructions defined in the first chapter of this document: [https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) (*Setting up a Raspberry Pi as an access point in a standalone network (NAT)*).

 Adapt the content of the file */etc/hostapd/hostapd.conf*, and in particular :
-* ssid=collec-docker
+* ssid=docker-collec
 * wpa_passphrase=your_password

 Then edit the file */etc/dnsmasq.conf*, and add these lines:
 ```
 server=8.8.8.8
-address=/collec-docker.local/192.168.4.1
+address=/docker-collec.local/192.168.4.1
 ```
 The *server* line corresponds to Google's web address server (DNS).
 If you want to use another DNS, for example your organization's, change this line.

-Restart the Raspberry, and connect to the wifi network *collec-docker*.
-Test the communication with the application, by entering the following address in a browser: https://collec-docker.local.
+Restart the Raspberry, and connect to the wifi network *docker-collec*.
+Test the communication with the application, by entering the following address in a browser: https://docker-collec.local.
 You must access the home page.
 In case of access problems (address not recognized), you can also connect directly to the IP address: https://192.168.4.1.

 <!--- This configuration allows you to load the Openstreetmap tiles before leaving for the field:
 * at the office, connect the Raspberry to the local network with an Ethernet cable